Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 * (optional) `labels` is an array of labels to apply to the container.
 This option only applies to Docker containers.
 * (optional) `environment_variables` are any additional task-specific environment variables that should be applied to the container.
-For Docker non-`native` pools, note that environment variables are not expanded and are passed as-is.
-You will need to source the environment file `$AZ_BATCH_TASK_WORKING_DIR/.shipyard.envlist` in a shell within the Docker `command` or `entrypoint` if you want any environment variables to be expanded.
-This behavior does not apply to `native` container pools and Singularity images.
 * (optional) `environment_variables_keyvault_secret_id` are any additional
 task-specific environment variables that should be applied to the container but are stored in KeyVault.
 The secret stored in KeyVault must